Our position on working with the pharmaceutical sector

 - We will work with members of the pharmaceutical industry to share knowledge and expertise.
 This may involve the participation in pharmaceutical industry organised events such as private or public meetings, training events, advisory board meetings and market research events.

 - There may be occasions where we will campaign for equitable access to a particular treatment.
 We will not accept funding from a pharmaceutical company where promotion of a specific drug is required or demanded by the company (either explicitly or implicitly).

 - Any funding or joint activity must be compliant with the conditions of the ABPI Code of Practice for the Pharmaceutical Industry.
 Where a company is not a member of the ABPI we will require written assurances that any partnership work or support will be conducted to the ABPI Code of Practice.

 - We will declare all financial partnerships with pharmaceutical companies on our website at the end of our financial year, including the total amount received from these companies.
 The total amount we receive from the industry in one year will not exceed 10% of our income.
 If our income would exceed 10% by agreeing to additional funding from a company or companies, then such a decision would require specific approval from the Chief Executive and the Board of Trustees.

-Responsible Director: Director of Research, Policy and Support
+Responsible Director: Director of Research, Services and Engagement

-Postholder responsible for document: Head of Policy & Campaigns
+Postholder responsible for document: Deputy Director of Policy, Campaigns and Engagement

 Review date: 11/23